UtrechtUniversity/animal-sounds/tutorial.md

 ## 2.3 Synthetic data

 This step is done using the `synth_pipeline.sh` shell script.
-The purpose of this step is to create synthetic data by combining the audio segments created in the 2.1 and annotated background segments.
+The purpose of this step is to create synthetic data by combining the audio segments created in the 2.1 and background sounds.
+The script doesn't use all the segments at once, but takes a random sample of 30 files as input.
+To create more synthetic data, simply run the script another time.
+The resulting data is saved in the `synth_data` folder.

 Run
 `./bioacoustics/wav_processing/synthetic_data/synth_pipeline.sh`